ronancpl/HeavenMS/README.txt

 as it may cause data losses.
 Use the HaRepacker's UI instead to make the changes.

 Save the changes and overwrite the older WZ on the MapleStory client folder.

+---- Portforwarding the SERVER ----

+To use portforward, you will need to have permission to change things on the LAN router.
+Access yor router using the Internet browser.
+URLs vary accordingly with the manufacturer.
+To discover it, open the command prompt and type "ipconfig" and search for the "default gateway" field.
+The IP shown there is the URL needed to access the router.
+Also, look for the IP given to your machine (aka "IPv4 address" field), which will be the server one.

+The default login/password also varies, so use the link http://www.routerpasswords.com/ as reference.
+Usually, login as "admin" and password as "password" completes the task well.

+Now you have logged in the router system, find for anything related to portforwarding.
+Should the system prompts you between portforwarding and portriggering, pick the first, it is what we will be using.

+Now, it is needed to enable the right ports for the Internet.
+For MapleSolaxia, it is basically needed to open ports 7575 to 7575 + (number of channels) and port 8484.
+Create a new custom service which enables that range of ports for the server's channel and opt to use TCP/UDP protocols.
+Finally, create a custom service now for using port 8484.

+Optionally, if you want to host a webpage, portforward the port 80 (the HTTP port) as well.

+It is not done yet, sometimes the firewalls will block connections between the LAN and the Internet.
+To overcome this, it is needed to create some rules for the firewall to permit these connections.
+Search for the advanced options with firewalls on your computer and, with it open, create two rules (one outbound and one inbound).

+These rules must target "one application", "enable connections" and must target your MapleStory client (aka localhost).

+After all these steps, the portforwarding process should now be complete.